Skip to main content

 2.2 Meta Titles & Meta Descriptions

-Meta Title Guidelines:
+Meta Title Guidelines

 • Include the primary keyword

-• Include a locality phrase if relevant
+• Include a locality phrase when relevant

-• Keep under 55–60 characters
+• Keep under fifty-five to sixty characters

-Meta Description Guidelines:
+Meta Description Guidelines

 • Include the primary keyword once